cibero42/Wifi-CTF/REPORT.md

 Ensure that each network is effectively isolated from the others.

-**(Renato)**
-TO DO:
-- Reconfigure Router
-- Export config and upload on Github
-- Explain how to restore the config (alert that only works in same router)

 ### 3.3.2.
 OPEN Clients
 As discussed earlier, the concept behind the Open Wi-Fi Network is to strategically mislead competitors in the "hack the flag" challenge by creating the illusion of significant activity within the network.
 This entails generating random traffic to attract attention effectively.

 A practical approach to achieve this goal involves developing a bash script designed to simulate genuine user interactions within an open Wi-Fi environment.
 This script generates diverse network activities to emulate typical user behaviors.
 By continuously initiating various types of network requests such as pings, DNS queries, and HTTP requests directed towards different destinations, it replicates the patterns observed in genuine network traffic.

-The code can be seen [here](https://github.com/l4ti/TSP-NET4104-HackTheFlag/blob/main/scripts/generationTraffic.sh)
+The code can be seen [here](https://github.com/l4ti/TSP-NET4104-HackTheFlag/blob/main/scripts/Clients/Open/generationTraffic.sh)

 ### 3.3.3 WPA2 Clients
 #### Failed version